sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical5-timetables/data-warehouse-cloud-graphical5-timetables.md

 ---
 title: Generate Time Table and Dimensions
-description: Create time tables and dimensions in SAP Data Warehouse Cloud which then allows you to gather insights with year, quarter, month and day granularities.
+description: Create time tables and dimensions in SAP Data Warehouse Cloudת which then allows you to gather insights with year, quarter, month and day granularities.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, products>sap-data-warehouse-cloud]